junxit/us-congress-bills-110/metadata.md

 - 2007-06-25 — Ms. Norton moved to suspend the rules and agree to the resolution, as amended.
 - 2007-06-25 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H7024)
 - 2007-06-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H7024)
+- 2007-06-26 — Received in the Senate and referred to the Committee on Agriculture, Nutrition, and Forestry.